(Lung Surgery; Surgery, Lung)

 Average Hospital Stay

-- You may be given antibiotics, pain medicine, or anti-nausea drugs.
+- You may be given antibiotics, pain medication, or anti-nausea drugs.

 - Get out of bed often and sit in a chair.
-Increase your activity as much as you are able.
+Slowly increase your activity as tolerated.

 Call Your Doctor